NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 Admin donk pockets
 desc = parent_type::desc + "To be used on subspace variants for bonus flavor" Event-grade decal painter.
 Like the fun decals, like the ss13 logos.
+Subspace reagent gun, give it a chem selector with no resevoir limit, just selects and flings chems at will Subspace beaker with chem selector.
+Admin drugs.
+Like, recreational drugs.
+For admins.
+Nullspace items, to like...
+Destroy things.
+Nullspace beaker for pouring things into to erase the transferred material?